ZionInMatrix/CSVReadingAndWriting/README.md

 I'm trying to:

-1. Write a program from a CSV file, loads the data into the appropriate collection.
+1. Write a program for a CSV file, loads the data into the appropriate collection.
 The data from this collection can be serialized to a file and then save it.
 In other words, this file stores data and start over.